rishitmahuja/rishitmahuja.github.io/README.md

 The first thing we did was to remove identifying features from the dataset.
 These included: Host ID, Listing ID, Listing Name.
 Then we removed features that are naturally redundant such as Latitude and Longitude, which are unnecessary since we already have a ‘city’ feature as well as features that are not relevant to future predictions such as ‘Availability 30’

 We also removed features that would be impractical to categorize such as ‘Amenities’ since there are too many amenities and many of them can be inputted custom to a listing.
 After making those changes to the dataset, we used panda’s get_dummies method to one-hot encode the remaining categorical features.
 This took our dataset from 46 features to 100 features.
 The dataset up to this point will be called our “Baseline” dataset.
-We will discuss further dealings with categorical data in the Feature Selection & Engineering section of the report.
+We will discuss further dealings with categorical data in the
+Engineering section of the report.

 ## EDA